Austin-based EmPath’s employee training and re-skilling service snags seed funding from B Capital – TechCrunch

-Now he’s taken the learnings of that attempt to reshape education into the corporate world and raised over $1 million in financing from investors including B Capital, the investment firm launched jointly by the Boston Consulting Group and Facebook co-founder Eduardo Saverin, and Subversive Capital.
+Now he’s taken the learnings of that attempt to reshape education into the corporate world and raised more than $1 million in financing from investors, including B Capital, the investment firm launched jointly by the Boston Consulting Group and Facebook co-founder Eduardo Saverin, and Subversive Capital.

-The goal of Ortiz’s newest startup, EmPath, is to provide corporate employees with a clear picture of their current skills based on the work they’re already doing at a company and give them a roadmap to up-skilling and educational opportunities that could land them a better, higher paying job.
+The goal of Ortiz’s newest startup, EmPath, is to provide corporate employees with a clear picture of their current skills based on the work they’re already doing at a company and give them a road map to up-skilling and educational opportunities that could land them a better, higher-paying job.

 The company has an initial customer in AT&T, which has rolled out its services across its entire organization, according to Ortiz.